Main Content

 example

-flag = isminphase(b,a) returns a logical output equal to 1 if the filter specified by numerator coefficients b and denominator coefficients a is minimum phase.
+flag = isminphase(B,A,"ctf") returns 1 if the filter specified as Cascaded Transfer Functions (CTF) with numerator coefficients B and denominator coefficients A is minimum phase. (since R2024b)

 example